 Precipitation

-AR5 assessed that zonal mean precipitation will very likely increase in high and some of the mid latitudes and will more likely than not decrease in the subtropics.
-AR5 further assessed that the near-term changes in precipitation are largely uncertain at regional scales, and much of the non-robustness in near-term projections is attributable to internal variability and model uncertainty.
+The AR5 assessed that zonal mean precipitation will very likely increase in high and some of the mid latitudes and will more likely than not decrease in the subtropics.
+The AR5 further assessed that the near-term changes in precipitation are largely uncertain at regional scales, and much of the non-robustness in near-term projections is attributable to internal variability and model uncertainty.